-The accompanying financial statements are presented on the accrual basis of accounting with additions to fiduciary net position recognized when earned and deductions from fiduciary net position recorded when incurred.
-Member and employer contributions to the System are recognized in the period in which the contributions are due and payable in accordance with the terms of the plan as defined in the Arlington County Code.
+The accompanying financial statements are presented on the accrual basis of accounting with additions to fiduciary net position recognized when added and deductions from fiduciary net position recorded when incurred.
+Member and employer contributions to Arlington County Employees' Retirement System (the "System") are recognized in the period in which the contributions are due and payable in accordance with the terms of the plan as defined in the Arlington County Code.
 Benefits and refunds are recognized when due in accordance with the terms of the Plan.

-The accounting and reporting policies of the system conform to accounting principles generally accepted in the United States of America.
+The accounting and reporting policies of the System conform to accounting principles generally accepted in the United States of America.
 The preparation of financial statements in conformity with Government Accounting Standards Board (GASB) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of additions and deductions in fiduciary net position during the reporting period.
 Actual results could differ from those estimates.